codefellows/seattle-code-301n24/curriculum/class-05/lab/README.md

 Deploy the starter code to Netlify.

 - You will need to create a new repository to complete this task.
+  - Create your repository using [the template repository](https://github.com/codefellows/code-301-react-portfolio-template){:target="_blank"}.
+  - You can immediately clone your new repository to your computer, and publish it to Netlify.
-- Add the URL to your live, deployed server to your README.
+- Add the URL to your live, deployed site to your README.

 ### Feature #2: Modify the contents